-- One allocated parking space for each of the 4 flats. - Two allocated parking spaces for each of the 25 houses and bungalows. - One of the open market dwellings benefits from an additional parking space (Unit 28). - All open market dwellings have a single or double garage on their plot.
+- One allocated parking space for each of the 4 flats. - Two allocated parking spaces for each of the 25 houses and bungalows. - 5 of the open market dwellings also benefit from an additional parking space within a car port. - All other open market dwellings without a car port have a single garage on their plot (with the exception of Plot 6, which has a double garage).
 However as these garages do not meet the WSCC guidance of 6m x 3m they are used for storage and secure cycle parking.
-The exception to this are units 23 and 26 which do meet the space standards and are therefore included within the allocated parking provision.
-Units without private garages will be provided with separate cycle stores in their rear gardens. - 15 number visitor parking spaces are located across the site.
+Units without private garages will be provided with separate cycle stores in their rear gardens. - 13 number visitor parking spaces are located across the site.

-The development provides a total of 70 parking spaces across the site.
+The development provides a total of 72 parking spaces across the site.

-- 55 Allocated Car Parking Spaces
+- 59 Allocated Car Parking Spaces

-- 15 Visitor Car Parking Spaces
+- 13 Visitor Car Parking Spaces

-- 15 Private Garages
+- 14 Private Garages

-- 12 Cycle stores within back gardens
+- 15 Cycle stores within back gardens

-7.07 HOUSING STATEMENT
+3.07 HOUSING STATEMENT